Exotic Pest Reporting

 Tawny crazy ant

 Tawny crazy ant (Nylanderia fulva) is an insect pest.
-It is a native of unknown and was first detected in Houston, TX in 2002.
+It was first detected in Houston, TX in 2002.

 This ant lives in large colonies and bite with a sharp but quickly fading pain.
 It has the potential to spread well beyond the current range in coastal Texas.
 However, it is a semi-tropical ant and potential northern distribution will be limited by cooler weather conditions.
 Large numbers of ants have accumulated in electrical equipment, causing short circuits and clogging switching mechanisms causing equipment failure.

 08/19/2019 - UT Researchers Defending Texas from Tawny Crazy Ants

 05/20/2019 - Arming Texas for War on Crazy Ants

 08/14/2014 - Tawny Crazy Ants Now in Alabama

 03/03/2014 - If Crazy Ants Win, What Does That Mean for Humans?

 03/03/2014 - The Rise of the Crazy Ants - Scientific American